-One of the best flowers that grows easily in containers.
-Popular for the colors.
-The leaves are small, smooth, shiny and tiny flowers appear in blue, purple, pink or white.
-It blooms all summer long.
+One of the best flowers that grow easily in containers.
+The leaves are small, smooth, and shiny, and tiny flowers appear in blue, purple, pink, or white.
 Abundant and long flowering is promoted by regular trimming of withered shoots.

 16. Sweet Alyssum

-Nemesia is one of the easiest annuals that you can grow in both pots and in hanging baskets.
-It is a hardy perennial in USDA Zones 9-10.
-Its flowers are double-lipped with a spur in small pansy-like appearance and lobelia-like size.
+Nemesia is one of the easiest annuals that you can grow in both pots and hanging baskets.
+The flowers are double-lipped with a spur in a small pansy-like appearance and lobelia-like size.

-Featuring white, pink, and blue flowers, bacopa is an ideal groundcover plant to grow in hanging baskets.
+Featuring white, pink, and blue flowers, Bacopa is an ideal low-lying plant to grow in hanging baskets.
 It is easy to plant and requires well-drained moist soil for growth.
 Bacopa also attracts butterflies.

 Pothos is one of the easiest houseplants to grow in hanging baskets.
-It requires less care, low light and moist soil to nurture properly.
+It requires less care, low light, and moist soil to thrive.
 Planting these also helps in purifying the air indoors by filtering out harmful toxins.

 23. Black-Eyed Susan Vine